HTTPArchive/almanac.httparchive.org/src/content/en/2022/security.md

 ### Detecting Status Code Reliability

 This particular well-known URI determines the reliability of a website’s HTTP response status code.
-This URI is also still in editor’s draft state and may change in the future.
+This URI is also still in [editor’s draft](https://w3c.github.io/webappsec-change-password-url/response-code-reliability.html) state and may change in the future.
 The idea behind this well-known URI is that it should never exist in any website.
-So this well-known URI should never respond with an ok-status.
-If it redirects and returns an “ok-status”, that means the website’s status codes are not reliable.
+So this well-known URI should never respond with an [ok-status](https://fetch.spec.whatwg.org/#ok-status).
+If it redirects and returns an "ok-status", that means the website’s status codes are not reliable.

 {{ figure_markup(
   image="security-detecting-status-code-reliability.png",